Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Reflection positivity and continuum universality

-The map induced by $\Theta$ on the set of Grassmann generators is a site permutation composed with a fixed linear transformation on the spin/internal indices.
-In particular, it has unit Berezin Jacobian, and any reordering sign is irrelevant on $\cA_+^{\mathrm{even}}$.
-Hence
+The map induced by $\Theta$ on the set of Grassmann generators is a site permutation composed with an invertible linear transformation on the spin/internal indices with determinant $\pm1$.
+In particular, it has unit Berezin Jacobian, and any global reordering sign is irrelevant on $\cA_+^{\mathrm{even}}$.
+Hence we have

-Together with the already established $\Theta$-invariance of $Dx$, $DU$, and $D\Phi$, the full product measure $Dx\,DU\,D\Phi\,D\bar\psi\,D\psi$ is $\Theta$-invariant at finite volume.
+Together with the already established $\Theta$-invariance of $Dx$, $DU$, and $D\phi$, the full product measure $Dx\,DU\,D\phi\,D\bar\psi\,D\psi$ is $\Theta$-invariant at finite volume.

+As in \S\ref{sec:full-action}, we build fermion actions from local geometric data and finite stencils on the abstract lattice, and then apply the $\theta$--partner/averaging prescription to enforce $\Theta$--invariance.
+In particular, the averaged naive action \eqref{eq:S-fermion-avg-theta} is local and has time-range one in the index--time direction.

+As in the proof of Theorem~\ref{thm:OS-full}, we decompose the extended field multiplet $\omega=(x,U,\phi,\bar\psi,\psi)$ as $\omega=(\omega_-,\omega_0,\omega_+)$ using a reflection slab $\Sigma_\ell$ wide enough to contain the time-range $\ell$ of the stencil.
+By finite time-range, no local term can simultaneously involve strict-past variables and strict-future variables; consequently one can (uniquely, up to regrouping purely $\omega_0$ terms) write

+For fermions, locality and $\Theta$--invariance are not by themselves sufficient: the additional input is positivity of the \emph{slab pairing} across the reflection plane, which we isolate next.